 This is probably my favorite space in the house!
 I love my lavender bathroom!
 It’s one of the more rare retro colors not loved by all, and I’m happy to preserve it.
 I found the purple toilet seat through Bemis.
 I had the paint color matched from the toilet tank lid for the walls.
 The yellowed counter top was coated purple.
 The purple tub had been scrubbed to death during its life and looked ‘perma-dirty’.
 The tub coaters super cleaned it and put on a clear coat.
 Now it stays lovely, has its shine back and is easier to clean.

 Not all tub coaters are created equal.
-I know Pam doesn’t like to recommend this method, since it technically is just fancy paint and eventually wears or chips off.
 I had the local guys do the tub and vanity in my master bath first and was greatly disappointed in the quality of work.
 The counter top was coated three times because I made the guy fix his mistakes, so I know it’s not going anywhere, but the tub started peeling soon after.

 The next time I needed work like this done, I called Miracle Method of Beaumont, TX, and watching the man work was night and day compared to the previous company.
 They took the sink out to do the counter and did several layers then buffed it, then put everything back, and then caulked all the seams.
 They were also able to do any color I specified and worked on the purple counter several times to get the color just right.